HeyJoFlyer/open-pico-load/README.md

 - The BACK button is not yet implemented in the software
 - Current Tracking is not very smooth (I haven't found a good PID alternative in Circuitpython), so the current jumps around a little.
 - No logging (yet!)
-- Slim micro USB cable is needed to plug into the Raspberry Pi Pico
 - Circuitpython has a bug with the display driver, so you need to powercycle the board after uploding new `code.py`.
 - MOSFETs sometimes blow up if you use to much current or power (I used two active mosfets).